slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 ...and it shall not get infected :stuck_out_tongue:

 DRY is an old enough concept, it stands _Do not Repeat Yourself_.
 We have all heard it one way or the other.

-It is easy to centralize your code in classes, objects, methods, functions etc. and reuse it but is that _really_ the essence of DRY?
+It is easy enough to centralize your code (in classes, objects, methods, functions etc.) and reuse it but is that _really_ the essence of DRY?

 Building upon the basis of [KISS](#KISS) it is easy to understand that to keep our projects simple it helps to keep them small (or at least not ...)
 DRY is more of a mindset than a precise set of rule.
 It is easy to isolate it at the low level.
 We call all recognize a simple pattern when it happens in a piece of code (method) or across a couple of pieces of code.
 ##